A Dream Written in Ink

 The Real Me

-At 17, at a Grateful Dead concert on what turned out to be a heroic dose of mushrooms, I pierced the veil and experienced the interconnected oneness of everything.
-In that moment of unity consciousness, I caught a glimpse of who I truly was—and it was far greater than I had ever imagined.
-It wasn’t knowledge I could study or find in a book, but a direct, experiential remembering of my place in a reality much larger than myself.
+At 17 years old—on an accidental heroic dose of mushrooms at a Grateful Dead concert—I pierced the veil and experienced the Oneness of everything.
+In that moment of unity consciousness, I caught a glimpse of who I truly was—and it was far greater than I could have ever imagined.
+It wasn’t a knowledge I could find in a book, but a direct, experiential remembering of my place in a reality much larger than myself.
 Some might call it a spiritual awakening.

-A few months later, on September 29, 1991, I wrote in my first journal, declaring my desire to be a writer.
-I had no idea how I would get there—only that my soul was somehow tethered to the words and visions of the writers I admired.
-What I’ve since learned is that the difference between those who manifest the dream and those who don’t is simple: one believes in the dream, the other is afraid of it.
+A few months later, on September 29, 1991, I declared in my first journal the desire to be a writer.
+I had no idea how I would get there—only that my soul was somehow tethered to the words, ideas, and and visions of the writers I admired.
+What I’ve since learned is that the difference between those who manifest the dream and those who don’t is simple: one believes in the dream; the other is afraid of it.
 For years, I was the latter.

-Still, with monk-like devotion, I kept moving my pen across the page, guided only by curiosity and trust in the mystery.
+Still, with monk-like devotion I kept moving my pen across the page, guided only by curiosity, naive trust, and surrender into the process.

 The Dreaming Process

-What I’ve learned—and will spend a lifetime exploring—is that creation begins in the mind.
-Reality reflects the images we hold within, and every act of creation begins with a feeling.
-The dreaming process is born of imagination, amplified by vision, and sustained by belief.
-It requires courage, because to dream is to declare a future the present cannot yet see.
+What I’ve learned—and will spend the rest of my life exploring—is that creation begins in the mind.
+Reality reflects the images we hold within, and every act of creation begins with a thought and a feeling.
+The dreaming process is born out of imagination, amplified by vision, guided by intuition, and sustained by belief.
+As such, dreams requires courage, because to dream is to declare a future the present cannot yet see.

-For me, that dream was writing.
-I knew it long before I had any idea how to live it, and I felt the words long before I ever committed them to paper.
-Yet like many artists, I wrestled with the gap between survival and expression.
+For me, that dream was expressing the mystery.
+I recognized it long before I had any idea how to live it, and I felt the words long before I ever committed them to paper.
+Yet like many artists, I spent a large portion of my life struggling in the gap between survival and expression.

-For 15 years I worked as a corporate copywriter in Seattle, lending my words to some of the world’s biggest brands, quietly repeating the mantra, maybe this one will fulfill me.
-All the while, the deeper dream kept whispering, waiting for me to tether to it fully.
+For 15 years I worked as a corporate copywriter in Seattle, lending my words to some of the world’s biggest brands while quietly repeating the mantra, maybe this one will fulfill me.
+All the while, the deeper dream kept whispering, waiting for me to fully tether to it.

 The Dream That Wouldn’t Let Go